 Seeking a just settlement in the Palestine/Israeli conflict.

-In her drive to achieve these outcomes, Clare chairs the board of the Cities Alliance, an intergovernmental advocacy organisation committed to meeting the UN target to abolish slums in cities across the globe and the Welfare Association.
+In her drive to achieve these outcomes, Clare chaired the board of the Cities Alliance, an intergovernmental advocacy organisation committed to meeting the UN target to abolish slums in cities across the globe until 2023 .
 She is trustee of Africa Humanitarian Action and patron of the Israeli Committee Against House Demolitions.
 From 2011 to February 2016 Clare was Chair of the Extractive Industries Transparency Initiative (EITI), which works to improve how countries manage their oil, gas, and mineral resources and to combat corruption.

 Clare is widowed with one son.
 She lists swimming and her family as her main leisure pursuits.